borisrorsvort/simple-portfolio/_posts/2017-04-23-a-simple-notes-system-with-markdown-atom-dropbox.md

 ## Atom & Markdown to the rescue

-As I’m a programmer, I’m using Atom everyday for my work.
+As I’m a programmer, I use Atom everyday for my work.
 So I told myself that it would be actually silly not to use it to read and write all the notes I could have taken in the past.

-I used be a heady Evernote user back in days until they announced their new pricing model.
+I used be a heavy Evernote user back in days until they announced their new pricing model.
 Then I switched to Synology Notes, partly because they had an import script from Evernote.

 Now I still haven’t found a great way to transfer the old notes (hence my current portability concerns) but I started to experiment with Atom to write the new ones.

 When you work in a raw text environment, the easiest way to write decent notes is to use markdown.
-Also you have a ton of markdown editors on the market, so event if Atom dies, I’ll probably find something to replace it.
+Also you have a ton of markdown editors on the market, so even if Atom dies, I’ll probably find something to replace it.

 Now **Markdown** has little support in Atom by default but there are a great bunch of plugin that make it much better.